Fruithut/INF214_Assignments/README.md

 # INF214_Assignments
-Solutions for INF214 Concurrent Programming
+Solutions for assignments given in INF214 Concurrent Programming